 Shares of an applicant incorporated in a third country (which replaces applicants incorporated in non-EEA states only) that are not listed either in its country of incorporation or in the country in which a majority of its shares are held, will not be admitted to listing unless the FCA is satisfied that the absence of the listing is not due to the need to protect investors.

 The main changes in PS 19/5 include the following.

 When is a prospectus required and passporting

 The prospectus regime in the UK will apply to all issuers that:

 - have securities admitted to trading, or have applied to admit securities to trading, on a regulated market in the UK or admitted to listing in the UK, or

 - are making an offer to the public in the UK.

-Audit committees: an issuer must currently have an audit committee, unless it is a subsidiary undertaking and its parent undertaking is required to have one under the DTRs or certain requirements in another EEA member state.
+An issuer must currently have an audit committee, unless it is a subsidiary undertaking and its parent undertaking is required to have an audit committee under the DTRs or certain requirements in another EEA member state.

 After exit, this exemption will only be available if the parent undertaking must have an audit committee as required by DTR 7.1.
 The other limb of the existing exemption will continue to apply for any financial year beginning before exit day.